lehoangvi123/lehoangvi123/README.md

    - **Description:** A full-stack web application for managing employee records.
 It allows users to perform CRUD operations (Create, Read, Update, Delete) on employee data, such as name, position, salary, and more.
 Designed with a clean UI and responsive design, the system enables efficient employee tracking for small to medium-sized businesses.
    - **Member:** 3 Members
    - **My roles:**
-      +Leader of the MERN Employee Management System +Developing an admin dashboard for an Employee Management System using the MERN Stack +Managing Employee Salaries, including adding and displaying salary details.
+       Leader of the MERN Employee Management System Developing an admin dashboard for an Employee Management System using the MERN Stack Managing Employee Salaries, including adding and displaying salary details.
-      +Enabling cascade delete functionality for Departments, Employees, Salaries, and Leaves +Employee Attendence Management System / React and Node.js MERN Stack Project
+       Enabling cascade delete functionality for Departments, Employees, Salaries, and Leaves Employee Attendence Management System / React and Node.js MERN Stack Project
    - **Tech Stack:** Node.js, Express.js, MongoDB, JavaScript, ReactJS, JSX
    - **Project Type:** CRUD-based web application for internal business management
    - **Github and Instruction:** [Repo Link](https://github.com/Quanchip/wad-employee-management-app/tree/develop)